4rlenrey/lie_detector/README.md

   <p><strong>Usage</strong></p>
 </div>

 Me and 2 of my uni colleagues made this project for AI in medicine subject because we thought the given topics were too easy.
+(It's just a proof of concept version.
+Maybe someday I'll find some time to improve it)

 This project combines hardware and software to create a system that can detect lies by analyzing physiological signals.
 Here's a quick overview of what this project entails and how everything fits together.